TBertazoli/guess-what/Readme.md

 ## Usage

 1 - "npm start" to start the application and access the link http://localhost:3001/ to see the application running.
-This project was also deployed at AWS: http://ec2-34-217-61-65.us-west-2.compute.amazonaws.com:3001
+This project was also deployed at Heroku: https://guess-what-00eaddd42080.herokuapp.com/
 2 - Choose the level you want to play.
 3 - Have fun